minio/docs/source/security/openid-external-identity-management/external-authentication-with-openid-identity-provider.rst

 :minio-git:`web-identity.go <minio/blob/master/docs/sts/web-identity.go>` that
 handles the full login flow.

-As an alternative to implementing this application flow, application owners can log into the :minio-git:`MinIO Console <console>` using their external user credentials and create :ref:`service accounts <minio-idp-service-account>` for their applications.
+OIDC users can alternatively create :ref:`service accounts <minio-idp-service-account>` associated to their AD/LDAP user.
 Service accounts are long-lived credentials which inherit their privileges from the parent user.
 The parent user can further restrict those privileges while creating the service account.
+To create a new service account, log into the :ref:`MinIO Console <minio-console>` using the OIDC-managed user credentials.
+From the :guilabel:`Identity` section of the left navigation, select :guilabel:`Service Accounts` followed by the :guilabel:`Create service account +` button.

 .. _minio-external-identity-management-openid-access-control: